-- Discard 1 card for every single action you perform, including passing. - · Only Build actions need a specific card. - You can perform the same action twice in a turn.
-For instance, you may place 1 or 2 rail Links with the Network action, then use the Network action again to place 1 or 2 rail Links. - During the Canal Era, each player may place a maximum of 1 of their Industry tiles in each location. - You may Overbuild any of your Industry tiles without restriction. - You may also Overbuild opponents' Coal Mines/Iron Works, but only when there are no coal/iron cubes left on any Industry tiles or in the Market. - You must be connected to a to sell cotton, manufactured goods, or pottery; and to consume coal (but not iron) from the Market. - · You do not need to be connected to consume your own Breweries' beer, but must be connected to other players' Breweries, or to Merchant beer (only available when selling). - A location must be a part of your network for you to build there (unless you use that specific Location card or a Wild Location card). - Unlike the other level 1 Industry tiles, the level 1 Pottery tile may be built during the Rail Era.
+- Discard 1 card for every single action you perform, including passing. - Only Build actions need a specific card. - You can perform the same action twice in a turn.
+For instance, you may place 1 or 2 rail Links with the Network action, then use the Network action again to place 1 or 2 rail Links. - You may also discard any 2 cards to use both of your actions at the same time.
+This allows you to build any Industry tile in any location with a space for that industry. - During the Canal Era, each player may place a maximum of 1 of their Industry tiles in each location. - · You may Overbuild any of your own Industry tiles at any time. - You may also Overbuild opponents' Coal Mines/Iron Works, but only when there are no coal/iron cubes left on any Industry tiles or in the Market. - You must be connected to a loss icon to sell cotton, and to consume coal (but not iron) from the Market. - A location must be a part of your network for you to build there (unless you use that specific Location card or the double-action build).